Colorado Group Limited

 Colorado Group Limited was an Australian public company that operates a number of retail clothing chains.
 Major brands include Colorado Adventurewear, Mathers, Williams the Shoemen, JAG, Diana Ferrari, and Pairs.
 The company is based in Brisbane, Queensland with an office in Cremorne, Victoria.

+History

 The history of the company dates back over 140 years to the 1864 founding of Williams in Ballarat, Victoria.
-In 2011, the company became known as Fusion Retail Brands.